AdobeDocs/commerce-admin.en/help/getting-started/hipaa-ready-service.md

 ### Disabled guest checkout by default

 - Guest checkout presents a potential risk for various aspects of HIPAA including logging, access control, PHI hygiene and lineage, and potentially more.
-- Guest Checkout is disabled by default in the HIPAA-readiness module, but can be enabled my merchants at their own risk.
+- Guest Checkout is disabled by default in the HIPAA-readiness module, but can be enabled by merchants at their own risk.

 ### Disabled newsletter feature by default